-The population of the study involves Primary Schools teachers in Kikuyu zone in Kiambu West District who are in scattered schools far apart.
+The population of the study involves primary schools' teachers in Kikuyu zone in kiambu West District who are in scattered schools far apart.
 In each school there are more than 15 teachers.
-The above respondents were drawn from 16 formal primary educational institutions in Kikuyu zone.
+The above respondents were drawn from 16 formal primary education institutions in kikuyu zone.
 The schools were purposely chosen from those that serve pupils in the upcoming slums of kikuyu town and those in the semi-arid areas of Ndeiya.
-Among the selected primary schools three of them were special schools for children with Hearing impairment (H.I.) visual impairment and Mentally Retarded.
+Among the selected primary schools three of them were special schools for children with hearing impairment (H.I.) visual impairment and mentally retarded.

-3.3 Sample size
+3.4 Sample size

-The researcher had to take manageable number of schools by taking 10 schools from to represent the zone.
+The researcher had to take manageable number of schools by taking 10 schools from, to represent the zone.
 In every school there are more than 15 teachers.
 The researcher had to get 5 teachers to represent all the teachers in that school.
-In the schools for the SNE, each school had more than 8 teachers.
+In the school for the SNE, each school has more than 8 teachers.
 The researcher had to get 5 teachers to represent the teachers in that school.
+P

-3.5 Sampling technique
+3.5 Sampling technique.